-First off, Snow City is a lovely place for a bunch of friends who want to have some indoor fun in the -5˚C temperature amidst Bangalore’s latest summer heat.
-If you have no plans to travel to a colder place, this is the best place to enjoy 45 minutes of the icy environment within the summer season.
+First off, Snow City is a lovely place for a bunch of friends who want to have some indoor fun in the -5˚C temperature amidst Bangalore’s summer heat.
+If you have no plans to travel to a colder place, this is the best place to enjoy 45 minutes of your time in an icy environment.
+Age is no bar.
 I saw all ages present there; 2 years to probably 55 years.

-3. PHOTOGRAPHY: You can take your mobile or camera in the snow area for a fee of Rs.
+You can take your camera in the snow area for a fee of Rs.
 50/-, at your own risk.
-I saw the sign when I was almost entering the area and our bags were taken to be kept back in the car, so you can imagine what I was going through because I could not click pictures inside.
+I saw the sign when I was almost entering the area and our bags were taken to be kept back in the car.
+I did not have pockets on me and I wasn’t sure how it was going to be inside with two kids, so, I sent my mobile to the car as well.
+You can imagine what I was going through because I could not click pictures inside.

 It is helpful to have a pouch around your waist to keep your mobile camera safe and dry while you jump around.

 The games on the other floors are chargeable and not included in the entry ticket price.
 But, we went up and looked around anyway.

 On the whole it was a good experience.
 My kids had a nice time.
 I found the place quite small but good for a ‘kiddy’ outing in the middle of the city though I saw groups of teenagers and adults also having fun there.
 I’m looking forward to visiting again with my friends and once my kids are a little older.